 This page describes FreeSWITCH™ numbering conventions, basic download instructions, and directions to useful installation pages.

 Search is your friend

-We recently held a Docs Team sprint to copy more pages from the old mediawiki to Confluence.
+The sprint that copied remaining pages from the old mediawiki to Confluence has given us all the documentation fit to print, however they are not organized well.
 This means that the Table of Contents will look very different as pages are re-ordered to their final location.
-It is best to use the search function or click on a label to find related pages for now.
+It is best to use the search function or click on a label (tag) to find related pages for now.

 What Is FreeSWITCH?